MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 This method is suitable only for Windows clients that run Office 2016 (or later).

-1. Create a DNS SRV record in your AD RMS cluster domain, using the following format:
+1. Create a DNS SRV record, using the following format:

 		_rmsredir._http._tcp.\<portnumber\>\<RMSClusterFQDN\>